 The members of WYRC are given an opportunity to further develop their skills and experience in areas such as leadership, consultation, advocacy, public speaking and community participation.

-The Cruzin Study Homework Support Program provides free homework support to young people aged 12-25 years and is based at the Box Hill Library on Thursdays throughout the school term from 4.00pm–6.00pm.
-Tutors are provided to assist young people with a diverse selection of subjects including: English, history, maths, science and literature.
+The Cruzin Study Homework Support Program is FREE and provides homework support to young people aged 12 -25 years.
+The program is based at the Box Hill Library on Thursday afternoons during the school term from 4.00pm–6.00pm.
+Tutoring is provided to assist young people with subjects including: English, Maths and Science.
 The program also provides free wifi, printing, copying, computers and refreshments.

-If you have any questions or concerns regarding subjects or would simply like to know more about Cruzin’ Study, please contact Jacqueline Piper on 9898 9340 or email email@example.com
+If you have any questions or concerns regarding subjects or would simply like to know more about Cruzin’ Study, please contact Jacqueline Piper on 9898 9340 or email Jacqueline Piper.

 This card provides a list of emergency numbers for young people, as well as discounts for food and entertainment, all in a handy wallet size.
 Cards are distributed to every secondary school student in Whitehorse, as well as through Youth ConneXions and other local youth agencies.

 This booklet provides a comprehensive list of youth-related services in the municipality.
 The booklet features services such as housing, support, mental health and disability.
-It is free to come and collect at Youth ConneXions or you can download it here Youth Directory 2015/16 (5.45MB).
+It is free to come and collect at Youth ConneXions or you can download:

 Located in the Box Hill Mall, the two-sided youth noticeboard highlights services and programs that assist young people, as well as providing information about activities and events for young people.
 Information for the noticeboard can be left at Youth Connexions.